lorige55/studier/README.md

-# Local Installation
+# Studier
 The studier is still in development and has many bugs.
-This is why you have to install the latest version manually:
+This is why you have to install the latest version manually.
+I am very thankfull if you could report any bugs or feature requests under the issues tab in this reposetory.

+## Installation

 ### 1. Install required software
 To be able to host the studier locally on your machine to use it you have to have **git** and **npm** installed.